 The Gas Coordination Group is a standing advisory group, coordinating security of supply measures, especially during crises.
-The group assists the Commission on monitoring the adequacy and appropriateness of measures to be taken under the regulation, as well as serving as a platform for the exchange of information on security of gas supply between key stakeholders.
-In addition, the Gas Coordination Group continuously monitors the storage levels and security of supply throughout the EU and its neighborhood.
+The group assists the Commission on monitoring the adequacy and appropriateness of measures to be taken under the regulation, as well as serving as a platform for the exchange of information on the security of gas supply between key stakeholders.
+In addition, the Gas Coordination Group continuously monitors the storage levels and security of supply throughout the EU and its neighbourhood.
 The group meets regularly to discuss these matters.

 Members include national authorities, the Agency for the Cooperation of Energy Regulators (ACER), the European Network of Transmission System Operators for Gas (ENTSOG), the Energy Community and representatives of industry and consumer associations.

-- Proposal for a Regulation on conditions for access to natural gas transmission networks (amending Regulation (EU) 2017/1938) and its annex
+- Proposal for a Regulation on conditions for access to natural gas transmission networks (amending Regulation (EU) 2017/1938) and its annex (COM/2022/135 final)